Loading...

 two cars with different v-t graph

-Solution: The slope of a line segment between two arbitrary points in a v-t graph gives the average acceleration and the slope of a tangent line at a particular point represents the instantaneous acceleration.
+Solution: The slope of a line segment between two arbitrary points in a v-t graph gives the average acceleration, while the slope of a tangent line at a particular point represents the instantaneous acceleration.

-(b) The instantaneous acceleration, which is the same as the slope of tangent lines to the v-t graph, during this time interval for two cars are shown by red lines.
+(b) The instantaneous acceleration, which is the same as the slope of tangent lines to the v-t graph during this time interval for two cars, is shown by red lines.

 tangent lines on a v-t graph

-As you can see, initially the tangent to the car $A$ makes a bigger angle than the car $B$, so the car $A$ starts its motion with a larger acceleration.
+As you can see, initially the tangent to the car $A$ makes a larger angle than that of car $B$, so car $A$ starts its motion with a greater acceleration.

-The angles for each tangent show a measure of instantaneous acceleration at that instant of time.
+The angles of each tangent indicate the measure of instantaneous acceleration at that instant of time.

-In the first 2 seconds of motion, the top curve is steeper with a larger angle (bigger instantaneous acceleration).
+In the first 2 seconds of motion, the top curve is steeper with a larger angle, indicating a greater instantaneous acceleration.

-At the moment of $t=4\,{\rm s}$, this trend of slopes changes, and the tangent's slope of the car $B$ is greater than $A$ for the remaining last 6 seconds of motion.
+At the moment of $t=4\,{\rm s}$, this trend changes, and the slope of the tangent for car $B$ becomes greater than that of car $A$ for the remaining 6 seconds of motion.

-Hence, after the instant of 4 s, the instantaneous acceleration of the car $B$ is greater than $A$.
+Hence, after the instant of 4 s, the instantaneous acceleration of car $B$ is greater than that of car $A$.

 Velocity vs. Time Graphs: Description of Motion